pvnovarese/jenkins-anchore-jira-policy/README.md

-# Demo: Integrating Anchore, Jenkins, and Jira
+# Demo: Integrating Anchore, Jenkins, and Jira (for Policy Violations)

 This is a very rough demo of integrating Jenkins, Anchore, and Jira.
+This repo will open Jira tickets for violations of policy detected by Anchore Enterprise in the images we build and scan.

 ## Part 1: Jenkins Setup